Broncos name Burnham Yard as ‘preferred site’ of new stadium location

 Burnham Yard is a historic Denver rail yard south of Colfax Avenue and east of Interstate 25.
 The Broncos were previously connected to a series of land deals, totaling $146 million, surrounding the area.

 The Broncos are targeting the 2031 NFL season as a stadium completion date.
-The team’s current lease to play games at Empower Field at Mile High runs through 2030.
+The team’s lease to play games at Empower Field at Mile High runs through 2030.
+Burnham Yard is about one mile southeast of the current stadium.

 “Today is not yet a celebration but rather a meaningful checkpoint reflecting years of research, collaboration and planning as well as necessary land agreements and feasibility studies,” the joint letter states.
 “Most importantly, this announcement marks the beginning of a much deeper and transparent phase of broader engagement with our neighbors.”